Mastercard/cordova-plugin-commerceweb/README.md

 facilitates the initiation of the checkout experience and returns the transaction result to the Merchant after completion.

-The cordova plugin provides a wrapper around our App2Web SDKS - `commerce-web-android` SDK for Android and `MCSCommerceWeb` for iOS Mobile platform.
+The cordova plugin provides a wrapper around our <b>App2Web</b> SDKS - `commerce-web-android` for Android and `MCSCommerceWeb` for iOS Mobile platform.
-We recommend Merchant partnerts to use our cordova plugin only on Hybrid Mobile applications built using Apache Cordova framework.
-If you are fully native application, we recommend directly integrating our App2Web SDKs.
+We recommend Merchants to use our Cordova plugin only on Hybrid Mobile applications built using Apache Cordova framework.
+If you are building a full native application, we recommend directly integrating to our App2Web SDKs.

 More information on App2Web SDKs can be found on the links below:

-Link to `commerce-web-android`: https://github.com/Mastercard/commerce-web-android Link to `MCSCommerceWeb` for iOS: https://github.com/Mastercard/MCSCommerceWeb
+Link to `commerce-web-android`: https://github.com/Mastercard/commerce-web-android

+Link to `MCSCommerceWeb` for iOS: https://github.com/Mastercard/MCSCommerceWeb

 ### <a name="onboarding">Onboarding</a>
 Merchants looking to integrate our cordova plugin must complete the onboarding steps on Mastercard Developer Portal.

 Steps for Merchant Onboarding:
-1. Create an account on [**Mastercard Developer Portal**](https://developer.mastercard.com/)
-2. Select "New Masterpass Project" and follow the steps to setup Merchant configuration.
+1. Create an account on [**Mastercard Developer Portal**](https://developer.mastercard.com/click-to-pay/documentation/onboarding/) and follow the steps to create New "Click to Pay API" project.
-3. Once the project is setup, Merchant will be taken to the Project's dashboard.
+2. Once the project is setup, Merchant will be taken to the Project's dashboard.
 This page will help configure `checkoutId` for Sandbox/Prod environments along with `callbackUrl` etc.

 It is very important to configure these values properly on the portal.
 If these values are not configured in proper format, merchant application will not be able to do successful checkout.